ProtoPie/protopie-connect-custom-plugins/protopie-connect-plugin-starter-code-nodejs/README.md

-# ProtoPie Connect NodeJS Plugin Starter Code
+# ProtoPie Connect Plugin Starter Code for NodeJS

 Everything you need to get started writing your own plugin for ProtoPie Connect.